Garblesnarff/HYTOPIA/TECHNICAL_IMPLEMENTATION_PLAN.md

 3. **Test and Refine**: Run the code, identify issues, and use AI to refine solutions
 4. **Integrate**: Integrate the working code into our modular architecture

-This approach will be particularly useful for:
-- Procedural generation algorithms
-- Enemy AI behaviors
-- Crafting system logic
-- Physics-based interactions
+**IMPLEMENTATION STATUS**: This approach has been successfully used to implement several features, including the crafting system, resource gathering, and world generation.

-## Milestone Testing Schedule
+## Milestone Testing Schedule - CURRENT STATUS

-After each major phase, we'll perform specific tests to ensure quality:

-### Phase 1 Testing
+### Phase 1 Testing - COMPLETED
-- Player movement smoothness
+- Player movement smoothness - TESTED AND WORKING
-- Collision detection reliability
+- Collision detection reliability - TESTED AND WORKING
-- Basic world navigation
+- Basic world navigation - TESTED AND WORKING

-### Phase 2 Testing
+### Phase 2 Testing - PARTIALLY COMPLETED
-- Resource collection mechanics
+- Resource collection mechanics - TESTED AND WORKING
-- Crafting system usability
+- Crafting system usability - TESTED AND WORKING
-- Combat feel and responsiveness
+- Combat feel and responsiveness - NOT FULLY TESTED

-### Phase 3 Testing
+### Phase 3 Testing - NOT STARTED
 - Dungeon generation consistency
 - Level connectivity and navigation
 - Performance with large dungeons

-### Phase 4 Testing
+### Phase 4 Testing - NOT STARTED
 - Progression balance and pacing
 - Multiplayer synchronization
 - Overall game loop satisfaction